 ‘Laissez faire’ roughly translates from French to ‘let them do’.
 So, this gives you the general idea behind this particular type of management.
 This is a very laid-back approach to management, sometimes this is intentional, but other times it’s merely due to a lack of effort.
 Either way, employees are left to their own devices, with the manager only stepping in when absolutely necessary.

-Even though it sounds like chaos, this management style is particularly effective for autonomous or technically skilled individuals who prefer to work independently.
+Even though it sounds like chaos, the laissez faire management style is particularly effective for autonomous or technically skilled individuals who prefer to work independently.
 However, for those who require more direction, this management style is ineffective.

 Ultimately, the only way to handle this sort of manager is to get on with things.
 If you need support, it may be better to turn to your colleagues.